Tax implications

 The first 25% of any cash lump sum you take will be tax-free.
 The remaining amount will be taxed at your highest rate of income tax.
 When this is combined with your other sources of income it could push you into a higher tax bracket.

-The standard Annual Allowance is currently £60,000, however if you take your benefits flexibly, including taking the whole account as a one-off lump sum, your AA will reduce to £10,000, which will reduce the amount that you can save into a DC pension going forward.
+The standard Annual Allowance (AA) is currently £60,000.
+However, if you take your benefits flexibly (including taking the whole account as a one-off lump sum) your AA will reduce to £10,000, which will reduce the amount you can save into a DC pension going forward.
 This is important to be aware of if you plan to continue working.

 For more information on taxation that may affect you please see the Taxation section.